OlimilO1402/OOP_Cloning/README.md

 ```

 2.1 To achieve this do the following:
-2.1a) In every cloneable class we need a Function Clone that creates and returns new object of the same type as the class itself:
+2.1a) In every cloneable class we need a Function Clone that creates and returns a new object of the type as the class itself:
 ```vb6
 Friend Function Clone() As Person
     Set Clone = MNew.Person(Me.Name, Me.EyeColor, Me.HairColor)